lucassguedes/OptGL/README.md

 ## How to Install

-To install this library on linux you must download the content of this repository on you PC and after that put it in a specific folder of your choice.
+To install this library on Linux, you must download the content of this repository to your PC and then put it in a specific folder of your choice.
 After that, you must add the path to OptGL/lib to your ``LD_LIBRARY_PATH``.

-If the .o and .so files are not present on ./lib and ./objs folders, you need to run the file install.sh.
-Otherwise, you can follow as showing in the next example.
+If the .o and .so files are not present in the ./lib and ./objs folders, you need to run the install.sh file.
+Otherwise, you can follow the steps shown in the next example.

 ### Usage example - cartesian.h